Shine Lawyers Main Logo

-If you obtained, renewed or retained financial and insurance products, including AMP Life Products through a financial adviser or authorised representative of AMP Financial Planning Limited, Charter Financial Planning Limited or Hillross Financial Services Limited, you may be eligible to join the class action.
+This class action relates to persons who obtained, renewed or retained financial and insurance products, including AMP Life Products through a financial adviser or authorised representative of AMP Financial Planning Limited, Charter Financial Planning Limited or Hillross Financial Services Limited.

 The AMP Commissions & Insurance Class Action was commenced in the Federal Court of Australia, Victoria District Registry (Federal Court) on behalf of all “group members” against the Respondents, AMP Financial Planning Pty Limited (AMPFP), Charter Financial Planning Limited (Charter), Hillross Financial Services Limited (Hillross), AMP Limited and Resolution Life Australasia Limited (formerly AMP Life Limited (AMP Life)).